yaikobzeray/dev-journal/activity_log.md

 Set up docker-compose for local dev: Django, PostgreSQL, Redis, and Nginx all in one command.

 *Logged at 16:36 · Commit #3 · Salzburg, Austria 🇦🇹*

+## [JAVASCRIPT] Wednesday, 17 January 2024 — Entry 4

+Learned about JavaScript's event loop, microtask queue, and macrotask queue.
+Explains a lot of async behaviour.

+*Logged at 16:36 · Commit #4 · Salzburg, Austria 🇦🇹*